vaadin/vaadin-core/DEVELOPMENT.md

 ### Documentation

-We follow the same [style guide](http://polymerelements.github.io/style-guide/) as Polymer.
+We follow the same [style guide](https://www.polymer-project.org/2.0/docs/tools/documentation) as Polymer.

 ### Contributor License Agreement

 When you send a pull request to any of our repositories, you get an automated comment response about the CLA.
 It will notify you if you haven’t signed the CLA yet, and in that case instructions how to do it.
-You need to do this once per earch repository.
+You need to do this once per each repository.
 Before we can accept any of your code contributions, you need to sign the CLA.